geithamsen/-HOW-TO-Add-items-in-Shops-FiveM/README.md

 # -HOW-TO-Add-items-in-Shops-FiveM
-[HOW TO] Add items in Shops FiveM - this timne we adding a Hotdog
+[HOW TO] Add items in Shops FiveM - this time we adding a Hotdog

 https://youtu.be/3aAb82SpSbw  <- look at the video!